Tesla Software Update 2026.2: New Sound Customization Features

 FAQ

-Do I need a USB drive to use the new 2026.2 sound features?
+Do I need a USB drive to use the reported 2026.2 sound features?

-How do I set up scheduled lock sound changes in 2026.2?
+How do I check for scheduled lock sound changes in 2026.2?

 Can I save multiple lock sound profiles on my Tesla after 2026.2?